A Storefront Activation Program

 Selected artists and proposals will be paired with participating vacant or underutilized storefronts volunteered by property owners/managers within the neighborhoods.
 Completed activations will be accompanied by SSA #33 branded signage that lists property information as well as the artist’s contact information and the title(s) of the artwork.
 Storefront activations will be highly visible throughout some of the busiest parts of the neighborhood.

-Interested artists should visit our Artist Opportunities page for the complete RFP and link.
+Interested artists should visit our Artist Opportunities page for a link to the complete RFP (Request for Proposals).

 Activation in Minnesota: Tsho Hmoob, by Koua M. Yang and Oskar Ly; photo by Steven Lang